Entebbe raid: Murder of Dora Bloch

+Mourners pay their last respects to Dora Bloch.

-Dora Bloch, a 74-year-old Israeli who also held British citizenship, was taken to Mulago Hospital in Kampala after choking on a chicken bone.
+Dora Bloch, a 73-year-old Israeli who also held British citizenship, was taken to Mulago Hospital in Kampala after choking on a chicken bone.
 After the raid she was murdered by officers of the Uganda Army, as were some of her doctors and nurses, apparently for trying to intervene.
+(Note: Now confidential cabinet papers released under the Freedom of Information Act show that the British High Commission in Kampala received a report from a Ugandan civilian that Mrs Bloch had been shot and her body dumped in the boot of a car which had Ugandan intelligence services number plates.)
 In April 1987, Henry Kyemba, Uganda's Attorney general and Minister of Justice at the time, told the Uganda Human Rights Commission that Bloch had been dragged from her hospital bed and killed by two army officers on Amin's orders.
 Bloch was shot and her body was dumped in the trunk of a car that had Ugandan intelligence services number plates.
 Her remains were recovered near a sugar plantation 20 miles (32 km) east of Kampala in 1979, after the Uganda–Tanzania War ended Amin's rule.

 Idi Amin's anti-Kenyan crackdown

 Amin also ordered the killing of hundreds of Kenyans living in Uganda in retaliation for Kenya's assistance to Israel in the raid.
 Uganda killed 245 Kenyans, including airport staff at Entebbe.
-To avoid massacre, approximately 3000 Kenyans fled Uganda as refugees.
+To avoid massacre, approximately 3,000 Kenyans fled Uganda as refugees.

 On 24 May 1978, Kenya's former agriculture minister, Bruce MacKenzie, was killed when a bomb attached to his aircraft exploded as MacKenzie departed a meeting with Amin.
-Some have asserted that Ugandan president Idi Amin ordered Ugandan agents to assassinate MacKenzie in retaliation for Kenya's involvement and MacKenzie's actions prior to the raid.
+Some have asserted that Amin ordered Ugandan agents to assassinate MacKenzie in retaliation for Kenya's involvement and MacKenzie's actions prior to the raid.
 Others have indicated various other possible causes for the bombing, including that another person aboard the plane may have been the target.
 Later, Mossad Chief Director Meir Amit had a forest planted in Israel in MacKenzie's name.